pzheleva/dogStays/README.md

     }
   };
   ```
-  You can check [here](https://firebase.google.com/docs/web/setup) for more information.
+  You can check [here](https://firebase.google.com/docs/web/setup) for more information about the configuration.

   5. Then navigate to the app folder and type "ng serve"